msharma84/Technical_Concepts/Java.md

          }
      }
   ```
-- How do you sort a list of objects based on multiple fields using streamsy
+- How do you sort a list of objects based on multiple fields using streams

    ```
    List<Person> personList = new ArrayList<>();